rzavros/C01111/README.md

 # C01111
-This repository is for the week 10 Computing Challenge labs regarding Github.
+This repository is for the week 10 Computing Challenge labs regarding version control with Github.

+Experiencing Github basics